artemis-yl/artemis-yl.github.io/index.md

 ### Website Progress
 This website is currently still being set up, but the [Portfolio](/CAD_Portfolio.md) only needs final formating and edits!
-Projects is currently being worked on.
+Projects, About, Work Experience and Resume are currently being worked on.